-1.2 Scope of application
+1.2 Scope and approach

-This document covers disclosure requirements for the capital structure & capital adequacy, risk management processes and remuneration practices adopted by the Stanbic Bank Botswana Limited (SBBL).
+This document covers disclosure requirements for the capital structure and capital adequacy, risk management processes and remuneration practices adopted by Stanbic Bank Botswana Limited (SBBL).

-The capital section elaborates the capital composition of the bank in relation to the Risk Weighted Assets (RWA), the composition of the RWA between Operational, Credit and Market risks.
-Further the section will cover a summary discussion of a banks' approach to assessing the adequacy of its capital to support the current and future activities.
+The capital section elaborates the capital composition of the bank in relation to the Risk Weighted Assets (RWA), the composition of the RWA between Credit, Operational and Market risks.
+Further the section will cover a summary discussion of the bank's approach to assessing the adequacy of its capital to support the current and future activities.

-The risk management section, outlines the strategies and processes adopted by the bank in managing the risks identified by the bank as material.
-Further, the structure and composition of the risk management structure will be highlighted.
+The risk management section, outlines the strategies and processes adopted by the bank in identifying and managing key risks.
+Furthermore, the composition and structure of the risk management is highlighted.